ymontmarin/adamsrt/README.md

 ## New optimizers
 ### Methods
-The paper develop a geometrical framework which allow to identify behaviour of classical optimization methods: Adam and SGD.
-We introduce the rescaling and transport (RT) of the momentum and standardization (S) of the step division in Adam to nullify those effect.
-We can apply those transform into the optimization scheme with few lines of codes and introduce the optimizer AdamS, AdamSRT and SGDMRT.
+The paper introduce a geometrical framework which allows to identify behaviour of classical optimization methods (Adam and SGD) which are not easily translated in the context of optimization on manifold.
+We introduce the rescaling and transport (RT) of the momentum and standardization (S) of the step division in Adam to neutralize these effects.
+We are able to apply these transformation to Adam and SGD with few lines of codes and introduce AdamS, AdamSRT and SGDMRT.

 ### Usage
-Those optimizer are conceived to give a particular treatment on layer followed by BN (or other normalization layer).
+These optimizers are conceived to give a particular treatment on layer followed by BN (or other normalization layer).
 To use  it with pytorch, you need to use paramgroups of pytorch (see the [doc](https://pytorch.org/docs/stable/optim.html#per-parameter-options)).
-It allow you to specify the parameters followed by a normalization and activate the special treatment option for those parameters.
+It allows you to specify the parameters followed by a normalization and activate the special treatment option for these parameters.
 The use looks like:
 ```python
 from adamsrt_sgdmrt import AdamSRT
 par_groups = [{'params': model.conv_params(), 'channel_wise'=True},